AhmedSalih3d/SPHExample/README.md

   * Some simple time stepping controls
 * SimulationConstantsConfigurations
   * The interface for stating the most relevant simulation constants is found here
+* SimulationEquations
+  * SPH physics functions
+* SimulationGeometry
+  * Defines the different type of simulation geometries available at this moment
+* SimulationLoggerConfiguration
+  * Functions for logging data of execution
 * SimulationMetaDataConfiguration
   * The interface for the meta data associated with a simulation, such as total time, save location etc.
-* SimulationLoggerConfiguration
-  * Functions for logging data of execution
-* SimulationGeometry
-  * Defines the different type of simulation geometries available at this moment
-* SimulationEquations
-  * SPH physics functions
 * SPHCellList
   * Holds the main code for the custom neighbor finding algorithm which I've made for this project
+* SPHDensityDiffusionModels
+  * The different density diffusion models available in the package
+* SPHKernels
+  * The different kernels available in the package, currently Wendland and Cubic Spline
+* SPHViscosityModels
+  * The different viscosity models available in the package, currently artificial viscosity, laminar and LaminarSPS (SPS-LES)
+* Time Stepping Controls
+  * The time stepping controls for the simulation, such as the CFL condition and the time step size
 * SPHExample
   * The "glue" package file exporting all the functions, to allow for `using SPHExample`.

 ### Installation

+For testing the package, installing through Julia package manager is recommended.
+Have a look at some of the run files.

 It is recommended to fork the project and then  `git clone ..` into a folder and following the instructions in `Executing program`.
 The `using Pkg; Pkg.add(url="https://github.com/AhmedSalih3d/SPHExample")` should also work if one is simply interesting in installing and using some package functionality.